keras-team/keras-cv/.github/API_DESIGN.md

 # Complex Arguments

-In many of our layers and models, a parameter representing a complex component such as `loss`, or `suppression_layer` may be required.
+In many of our layers and models, a parameter representing a complex sub-component such as `loss`, or `suppression_layer` may be required.
+Prefer exposing the actual sub-component.
+This prevents us from duplicating the entire list of customization arguments inside of every component that uses the sub-component.

+For example, many layers use a `layers.NonMaxSuppression` layer.
+We should provide a single, consistent API for customizing a `NonMaxSuppression` operation.
+Its clear and simple for users to know the following:

+> In KerasCV,
+you customize NMS by constructing an `layers.NonMaxSuppression` object and passing it to the sub-component that uses it.

+This is a clearer story than:

+> For comonent X, I pass `pre_nms_threshold=0.5`.

+As a result,
 Instead of:

 ```
 RetinaNetPredictionDecoder(
    nms_threshold=0.05,
-   nms_param_two=
+   nms_param_two=...,
+   nms_param_three=...
 )
 ```

-prefer
+prefer:

 ```
+decoder_nms = NonMaxSuppression(
+    threshold=0.05
+    param_two=...,
+    param_three=...
+)
+RetinaNetPredictionDecoder(
+  suppression_layer=decoder_nms
+)
 ```

 ## Complex Argument Validation

 Often times, there are aggressive constraints as to the behavior of these components.
 An example of these constraints is that the `classification_loss` of a `keras_cv.RetinaNet` must output a box-wise loss of shape `[batch_size, boxes]`.
 Users must provide a loss to produce Tensors of these shapes.

 Instead of simply assuming that users will